Soumith-Madadi/Serverless-IoT-Event-Processing-Platform/README.md

-# IoT Event Processing Platform
+# PulseGrid

-A **production-ready**, serverless IoT platform built on AWS with **enterprise-grade authentication**.
+A **production-ready**, serverless IoT telemetry platform built on AWS with **enterprise-grade authentication**.
 This system provides device telemetry ingestion, real-time alerting, command/control capabilities, and a comprehensive device management dashboard for IoT deployments.

 ## **Project Status**